Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Methodology

-For the remaining parameters $\boldsymbol{\theta}$, $\rho$ and $\boldsymbol{\psi}$, the full conditional distributions are not of known form so a Metropolis-within-Gibbs step is employed instead.
-Specifically, we exploit the recent development of the Riemann manifold Langevin Metropolis-Hastings (RMLMH) algorithm \citep{GC2011} to complete this step.
+For the remaining parameters $\boldsymbol{\theta}$, $\rho$ and $\boldsymbol{\psi}$, the full conditional distributions are not of known form, so a Metropolis-within-Gibbs step is employed.
+Specifically, we exploit the Riemann manifold Langevin Metropolis-Hastings (RMLMH) algorithm \citep{GC2011} .
 This method uses derivative information on the posterior surface to construct an efficient proposal distribution.
-The algorithmic details are briefly described in \ref{APP_b} and the components necessary for its application to the full conditional distributions of $\boldsymbol{\theta}$, $\rho$ and $\boldsymbol{\psi}$ are given in \ref{APP_c}.
+The algorithmic details are briefly described in Appendix~\ref{APP_b} and the components necessary for its application to the full conditional posterior distributions of $\boldsymbol{\theta}$, $\rho$ and $\boldsymbol{\psi}$ are given in Appendix~\ref{APP_c}.

-Parallel tempering \citep[see, for example,][pages 299-300]{G2014} is used to improve the efficiency of sampling from a potentially multi-modal posterior distribution.
-It involves setting up $R$ distributions defined by a series of increasing temperatures where the lowest temperature distribution corresponds to the posterior distribution.
-MCMC chains are initialised for each of the distributions with occasional swaps between the distributions.
-The sample collected at the lowest temperature is a sample from the posterior distribution.
-Parallel tempering allows larger (between modes) moves made at the higher temperature distributions to be passed down to the lower temperature distributions.
-Let $\boldsymbol{\delta} = \left(\boldsymbol{\theta},\boldsymbol{\Omega},\rho,\mathbf{d}^*,\boldsymbol{\Sigma},\boldsymbol{\psi},\mathbf{y}_C\right)$ be the collection of unknown parameters and censored observations.
-For $r = 1, \dots, R$, define the $r$th distribution to have density proportional to
+Parallel tempering \citep[see, for example,][pp. 299-300]{G2014} is used to improve the efficiency of sampling from a potentially multi-modal posterior distribution.
+It involves defining $R$ distributions by a series of increasing ``temperatures'', where the lowest temperature distribution corresponds to the posterior distribution.
+An MCMC chain is initialized under each distribution, and the parallel tempering scheme allows for swaps between the states of the chains for distributions at different temperatures.
+The lowest temperature MCMC chain is a sample from the posterior distribution.
+Parallel tempering allows larger moves (e.g. between different areas of high posterior density) made at the higher temperature chains to be passed down to the lower temperature chains, hence improving mixing.